Bound states and controllable currents on Topological Insulator surfaces with extended magnetic defects: Disorder broadening.

-\paragraph{Disorder broadening.} Since extended and bound states coexist at different $k_y$ for the same energy $E$, randomly located point impurities mix the two.
-In the Born approximation we find the broadening of the bound states $\Gamma = n_{imp} V_0^2 |\epsilon| F(v_\pm/v)/v^2$, where $n_{imp}$ is the impurity concentration, $V_0$ is the (isotropic) strength of individual impurity, and $|F(v_\pm/v)|<\pi$ is given in Eq.
-(69) of SM~\cite{SI}.
-This means that the bound states are parametrically well defined at clean surfaces, $n_{imp} V_0^2/v^2\ll 1$.
+Since extended and bound states coexist at different $k_y$ for the same energy $E$, randomly located point impurities mix the two. {We estimate the broadening of the bound states in the Born approximation.
+To the second order in the scattering potential,

+where $\ket{\psi_b}$ and $\ket{\psi_s}$ are the bound state and scattering state wavefunctions respectively and $\hat{V}$ is the impurity potential, which we take to be a superposition of randomly distributed point-like scatterers of strength $V_0$.
+We find (see Appendix~\ref{sec:born_app} for details)

+Here $n_{imp}$ is the impurity concentration.
+The result is intuitively clear as the broadening is proportional to density of extended states available for scattering, $\rho_0 = |\epsilon|/2\pi v^2$, and the usual Born factor $n_{imp}V_0^2$.
+The spin-momentum locking and other details of the states are captured solely by the appearance of a monotonic but bounded function, $F(v_\pm/v) \leq \pi$, which depends on the mismatch between $v_\pm$ and $v$, see Eq.~\eqref{F_eq}.
+This result means that the bound states are parametrically well defined at sufficiently clean surfaces, under the condition $n_{imp} V_0^2/v^2\ll 1$.}